thomaskleiven/EC/README.txt

 ./gradlew run -PappArgs="[100]"

 To run the Python3-script, run:
-  - To plot the distribution with an overlay of the normal distribution curve, run:
+  - To plot the distribution with an overlay of the corresponding normal distribution curve, run:

       python3 ks.py [filename1] --normal